manuelbomi/Automating-Complex-Enterprise-Business-Financial-Decisions-Using-Agentic-AI-in-n8n/README.md

 ### Example of how the question was posed at the Agent's prompt:
     I am evaluating a business expansion project that requires an upfront investment of $800,000 and will generate annual cash flows of $150,000 for 10 years.
 The discount rate is 8%.

     Can you: 1.
-Calculate the Net Present Value (NPV)?
+Calculate the Net Present Value (NPV)

-             2. Calculate the Internal Rate of Return (IRR)?
+             2. Calculate the Internal Rate of Return (IRR)

-             3. Advise whether this is a financially viable project?
+             3. Advise whether this is a financially viable project

              4. Use all available tools including the code too